ArtifexSoftware/aptest/README.md

 ### Package locations

-* Built from local checkout.
+* Build from local checkout.
-* Built from specific branch or tag on remote git repository.
+* Build from specific branch or tag on remote git repository.
-* Installed directly from pypi.org.
+* Install directly from pypi.org.

 See `-i` option, or aliases `-m`, `-p`, `-P` and `-l`.